food & drink · attractions & tours ·

 Chapterhouse Cafe & Gallery

 If you’re in need of inspiration, head over to Chapterhouse Cafe & Gallery.
-Its walls are lined with work from local artists, making it feel like you’re sitting in a museum.
-Plus, the art changes each season, so you’ll always have ample creativity to draw from.
+Its walls are lined with work from local artists, and the art changes each season, so you’ll always have ample creativity to draw from.
 This cafe isn’t just known for being art-centric; its menu also shines.
-Organic, fair-trade coffee is served all day, with pastries and smoothies also offered.
-The space features several rooms of seating, from a traditional table and chair to comfy couches, so you can enjoy some of Philly’s own art while working.
+Organic, fair-trade coffee is served all day alongside pastries and smoothies.
+The space features several rooms of seating, from a traditional table and chair to comfy couches, so feel free to switch things up.

 Where: 620 S 9th St.